awesto/django-shop/docs/index.rst

 Tutorial
 ========

-This tutorial shows how to setup a working e-commerce site with **djangoSHOP** using the given dependencies.
+This tutorial shows how to setup a working e-commerce site with **django-SHOP** using the given dependencies.
 The code required to setup this demo can be found in the example/myshop folder.

 .. toctree::